HappyValleyIO/koil/docs/docs/deploy/heroku.md

 #### Harder option

 Sentry recommends using GitHub actions to set up Sentry with runtime information and releases.
-We haven't gotten around to doing this for Springboard yet, but you can follow their guidelines [here](https://blog.sentry.io/2019/12/17/using-github-actions-to-create-sentry-releases).
+We haven't gotten around to doing this for koil yet, but you can follow their guidelines [here](https://blog.sentry.io/2019/12/17/using-github-actions-to-create-sentry-releases).

 ## Adding LogDNA

 [LogDNA](https://logdna.com/) is a log aggregation product that includes a bunch of nice features at a reasonable price.
-If you'd like to use something else, then feel free!
-Springboard logs to STDOUT in a JSON format in production, so you should be able to use almost any log aggregation product.
+If you'd like to use something else, then feel free! koil logs to STDOUT in a JSON format in production, so you should be able to use almost any log aggregation product.

 We'll be using the Heroku add-on to [deploy this](https://elements.heroku.com/addons/logdna).